Ansh-Sarkar/Sectral/README.md

 ### 📚 Sectral (Mistral-7B_instruct.v0.1) 🚀

+**Quick Resources**
-Get the exact Kaggle Notebook to run here: [Sectral Kaggle Notebook](https://www.kaggle.com/code/anshsarkar18/sectral-mistral-7b-based-rag)
+- [x] Get the exact Kaggle Notebook to run here: [Sectral Kaggle Notebook](https://www.kaggle.com/code/anshsarkar18/sectral-mistral-7b-based-rag)
+- [x] Prefer Video Walkthroughs ?
+Check that out here: [Sectral Kaggle Walkthrough](https://drive.google.com/file/d/1a--MjRJX2I9K3C6Zqd9-SrWVVLkB2v5A/view?usp=sharing)

 **Retrieval augmented generation (RAG)** is a natural language processing (NLP) technique that combines the strengths of both retrieval- and generative-based artificial intelligence (AI) models.
 Based on the task assigned, the easiest and best suited way to extract insightful data without huge amounts of data analysis, in a short period of time, while being resistant to events as, changes in data formats, layouts, etc, was to implement a RAG based on a relatively lightweight model (`Mistral 7B`  in our case).